On Undecided LP, Clustering and Active Learning: Covering points by monochromatic balls using proximity queries

 \subsubsection{The algorithm}

+The following algorithm is described in the plane, but also works in higher dimensions with minor modifications.
 The above lifting of disks to points (in three dimensions), and points to planes, has the property that a point is above a plane $\iff$ the original disk contains the original point.
 In particular, if a lifted disk $\pd \in \Re^3$ is strictly below a plane $\hplane$, then the original disk does not contain $\pq$ (i.e., the original point lifted to $\hplane$).

 In the lifted space, the input is a set of $n$ planes in three dimensions.
 If a plane $\hplane$ is red, then the computed disk must contain the original point, which means that the encoded disk $\pd$ must lie above $\hplane$.
 Namely, every red point, corresponds to a commitment of the corresponding plane, to the halfspace lying (vertically) above it.
 Similarly, an original blue point corresponds to a commitment to the downward halfspace.
 We want to find a point in this space which is feasible (after all the constraints have been committed).